 Appearing in a local television show called Yoji Desu Yoda, the duo rose to prominent fame and gained a young fan base.
 Since then, they would make other big breaks with long-running variety shows, including Downtown no Gottsu Ee Kanji, and Downtown DX.
 It is said that it was due to their domination in the media that contributed to Yoshimoto Kogyo’s (their employer) strong association with manzai.
 Downtown has stopped performing manzai, but the duo still holds the title as the most prominent figure who shaped Japanese comedy as it is now.

-Bakusho Mondai (‘burst into laughter’) is known for their vigorous rambling monologues.
-The boke, Ohta Hikari, partners with Tanaka Yuji who tries so hard to keep up with his rambling.
+Includes Bakusho Mondai (‘burst into laughter’), known for their vigorous rambling monologues from the boke Ohta Hikari whose partner Tanaka Yuji tries so hard to keep up.
+The manzai duo gained attention following Tanaka’s.
 They currently host many variety and quiz shows, as well as commenting on the occasional radio broadcast.

 Where Can You Watch Manzai?

 The future of manzai is rather ambiguous.
+It’s still male-centered, long-established humor.
 Much like other time-honored traditions, manzai appeals to the older demographic and sees the limited need to expand.
-Yet it is an art nevertheless — and art bends and calls to societal changes.
-As much as it bows to long-established conventions, manzai is never sure and steady.
-The only thing certain is this: What is funny stays funny.
+Yet is an art nevertheless — and art bends and calls to societal changes.
+It is never sure and steady.
+Still, we can always agree on one thing: what is funny is funny.